 5. Exercise compassion, benevolence, fairness and opti-mism.

-6. Respond to the public in ways that are complete, clear, and easy to understand.
+6. Respond to the public in ways that are complete, clear, and easy

 7. Assist citizens in their dealings with government.